uberspark/uberxmhf/README.md

 The XMHF project includes several components:

-* [XMHF]: The eXtensible Hypervisor Framework.
+* [XMHF](xmhf): The eXtensible Hypervisor Framework.

-* [TrustVisor]: A special-purpose hypervisor that provides code integrity as well as data integrity and secrecy for userspace Pieces of Application Logic (PALs).
+* [TrustVisor](trustvisor): A special-purpose hypervisor that provides code integrity as well as data integrity and secrecy for userspace Pieces of Application Logic (PALs).

-    * [tee-sdk]: The Trusted Execution Environment Software Development Kit.
+    * [tee-sdk](tee-sdk): The Trusted Execution Environment Software Development Kit.
 This is a set of tools and APIs for developing PALs and applications that use them.

-    * [tee-cred]: The TEE Credential Manager (tee-cred) is an audited key-value store that is useful as a credential (e.g., password) manager.
+    * [tee-cred](tee-cred): The TEE Credential Manager (tee-cred) is an audited key-value store that is useful as a credential (e.g., password) manager.
 It is implemented in a PAL leveraging tee-sdk, and as a stand-alone audit server.

-* [Lockdown]: Lockdown provides the user with a red/green system: an isolated and constrained environment for performing online transactions, as well as a high-performance, general-purpose environment for all other (non-security-sensitive) applications.
+* [Lockdown](lockdown): Lockdown provides the user with a red/green
+  system: an isolated and constrained environment for performing online transactions, as well as a high-performance, general-purpose environment for all other (non-security-sensitive) applications.
 An external device verifies which environment is active and allows the user to securely learn which environment is active and to switch between them.

-* [libbaremetal]: Utility functions used across modules, including many utility function from libc, error-handling, logging, etc.  As the name implies, this library is intended primarily for use in "bare metal" environments.
+* [libbaremetal](libbaremetal): Utility functions used across modules, including many utility function from libc, error-handling, logging, etc.  As the name implies, this library is intended primarily for use in "bare metal" environments.

 # Contact and support